bnb/jsconf-eu-led/README.md

 # Microsoft @ JSConf EU: LED Guide

-At the Microsoft Booth this year, we're doing something extra special: an attendee-controlled LED art object.
+At the Microsoft Booth this year, we're doing something extra special: an attendee-controlled LED art piece.

-In this guide, we're going to go over the various parts you'll need to know (and extras you may _want_ to know) to control the LED art object yourself!
+In this guide, we're going to go over the various parts you'll need to know (and extras you may _want_ to know) to control the LED art piece yourself!

 ## Table of Contents